 Paul Smith, Deputy MD at YPO, took a different stance, looking at the products and services that have been born out of AI technology.
 He posed the question: is AI fuelling consumerism and encouraging us to buy more things that we quite simply do not need?
 As AI advances, there will be an explosion of products born out of AI coming to market.
 But do we really need them?
 He also raised concerns about how AI is using our data to make recommendations on products and services to purchase, based purely on our internet browsing – sometimes with hilarious results!

 Finally, Steve Manthorp, from the University of Leeds’ Cultural Institute, took us on an AI creative arts journey, looking at how AI has been influencing art over the years and what impact this has on everything from paintings, poetry and even music.
 He asked should artists be worried by the potential for AI to create art.
 His answer was yes, especially when a piece of AI art recently sold at auction for over £300K.

 The mix of thought-provoking talks left the audience with much to digest, deliberate over and debate.
-Thanks to everyone who joined us, we hope to see you at our next event in the ‘Nexus & Bettakultcha presents’ series which will take place on 17th April.
+Thanks to everyone who joined us, we hope to see you at our next event in the ‘Nexus & Bettakultcha presents’ series which will take place in June.
 Stay tuned to our social media channels to find out the next topic.